mdroste/stata-corrplot/README.md

 Corrplot produces nice plots of pairwise correlations between a dependent variable of interest and a set of covariates.

-For an example, consider Figure 8 from Chetty et al. (2014), "Where is the Land of Opportunity?".
+For an example, consider Figure 8 from [Chetty et al. 2014, "Where is the Land of Opportunity?
+Intergenerational Mobility in the United States"](https://opportunityinsights.org/paper/land-of-opportunity/).
 This figure plots correlations across commuting zones (CZs) between the authors' preferred measure of intergenerational mobility and a set of commuting zone characteristics, i.e. mean household income, violent crime rate, etc.

 ![corrplot demo](figs/chetty2014_fig8.png "corrplot demo")